AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

     <!--Expression fragments can be used in any channel.-->

 1. Click **[!UICONTROL Create]**.
-The Expression editor opens.
+The personalization editor opens.

-1. You can leverage the [!DNL Journey Optimizer] Expression editor with all its personalization and authoring capabilities.
+1. You can leverage the [!DNL Journey Optimizer] personalization editor with all its personalization and authoring capabilities.
 [Learn more](../personalization/personalization-build-expressions.md)

     ![](assets/fragment-expression-editor.png)